polterguy/polterguy.github.io/documentation/magic.library/index.md

 * `IApplicationBuilder.UseMagicCors`

-If you use these methods instead of the _"do all methods"_, your motivation would probably be to _replace_ one of these methods with your own implementation, to exchange the default wiring up, by (for instance) using a _"virtual database based file system"_ by creating your own service implementation of for instance `IFileService` from _"magic.lambda.io"_, or use a different logging provider than the default, etc. If you wish to do this, you'd probably benefit from looking at what the default implementation of your method does, to understand the requirements from your method.
+If you use these methods instead of the _"do all methods"_, your motivation would probably be to _replace_ one of these methods with your own implementation, to exchange the default wiring, by (for instance) using a _"virtual database based file system"_ by creating your own service implementation of for instance `IFileService` from _"magic.lambda.io"_, or use a different logging provider than the default, etc. If you wish to do this, you'd probably benefit from looking at what the default implementation of your method does, to understand the requirements from your method.
 Doing this is very powerful, and allows you to change the way the system behaves by default - But is also definitely considered an _"advanced exercise"_.

 ## Exceptions handlers

-As of version 9.7.1 Magic support providing custom exceptions handler on a per folder level, that overrides the default exception logic with a custom exception handler expected to be named _"exceptions.hl"_ and found within the folder hierarchy where an HTTP invocation is resolved.
+Magic allows you to provide a custom exceptions handler on a per folder level, that overrides the default exception logic with a custom exception handler expected to be named _"exceptions.hl"_ and found within the folder hierarchy where an HTTP invocation is resolved.
 For instance, if you wish to create your own exception handler for a specific module called _"foo"_, you can create an exception handler file